daattali/beautiful-jekyll/_posts/2022-03-11-on-premise-layer-2-service-type-loadbalancer-with-antrea.md

     kubectl delete pod -l app=antrea -n kube-system

 Next prepare a manifest to deploy an _ExternalIPPool_, I named mine _antrea-externalIPpool.yaml_.
 This is an Antrea CRD that the loadbalancer service can pick from to assign.
-In my example I only allowed 3 IP addresses from my node network.
+In my example I only allowed 3 IP addresses from my node network. _Don't forget the " " if your label isn't a string (mine is a boolean), otherwise the Antrea Controller will log errors and it won't work._

 Note that I manually applied the _antrea-lb=true_ to all my worker nodes beforehand which is what will make them participate.